Alignment Healthcare Inc. (ALHC) Shares Rise Despite Market Challenges

 Piper Sandler gave a rating of “Overweight” to ALHC, setting the target price at $19 in the report published on September 08th of the previous year.

-During the last 5 trading sessions, ALHC fell by -19.15%, which changed the moving average for the period of 200-days by -59.42% in comparison to the 20-day moving average, which settled at $6.46.
-In addition, Alignment Healthcare Inc. saw -54.76% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ALHC rose by +4.56%, which changed the moving average for the period of 200-days by -59.94% in comparison to the 20-day moving average, which settled at $6.34.
+In addition, Alignment Healthcare Inc. saw -53.23% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading